rrcobb/rrcobb.github.io/about.md

 I'm Rob.

-I'm currently running the [Winter Term Workshop](http://makesomething.cool) at UMD's Startup Shell.
+I'm finished running the Winter Term Workshop at UMD's Startup Shell.
+It was cool.
+Now it's a similar thing, but 5-9 on Tuesdays, Wednesdays, and Thursdays.
+[Learn to Code](http://makesomething.cool).
+It's cool.

 I graduated in December 2014 from UMD with a major I made - Entrepreneurship and Innovation in STEM Education.
 I'm working on making education better - more affordable, higher quality, more relevant, more student-focused.